cdapio/cdap/cdap-docs/reference-manual/source/http-restful-api/lifecycle.rst

   <JAR binary content>

 Invoke the same command to update an application to a newer version.
-However, be sure to stop all of its flows, Spark and MapReduce programs before updating the application.
+However, be sure to stop all of its Spark and MapReduce programs before updating the application.

 .. highlight:: java